Learn about Family and Community Medicine residency rotations.

 General Surgery

-Residents on the general surgery rotations work at University Hospital clinics, to learn common surgical procedures, indications for referral, and perioperative management.
-Residents also spend some limited time in the operating room (OR) assisting with a variety of procedures during their second year of residency.
+Residents on the general surgery rotations work at University Hospital clinics, to learn about common surgical procedures, indications for referral, and perioperative management.

 Geriatric and Palliative Care Medicine